abridgers087/Crowdfunding_ETL/README.md

 Notes: starter files are in the Resources folder (crowdfunding and contacts_starter, respectively).

+IMPORTANT:
+!!When you reach the Extract the contacts.xlsx Data Step!!
+If you are using Pandas 1.4.4: Use this code: contact_info_df = pd.read_excel('Resources/contacts_starter.xlsx', header=2, engine='openpyxl')
+If you are using Pandas 1.5.3: Use this code: contact_info_df = pd.read_excel('Resources/contacts_starter.xlsx', header=3, engine='openpyxl')

 Use the provided code (ETL_Mini_Project_ABridgers_HRiebow) to do the following:

 PART 1 - Create the Category and Subcategory DataFrames, which will output two files (category.csv and subcategory.csv) to the Resources folder.